Low turnout as schools in Rajasthan reopen for classes 9 to 12 | Education

 Students were given a warm welcome at schools, which were sanitised on Sunday, and teachers ensured they wore masks and maintained social distancing.

+Education Minister Govind Singh Dotasra along with various officers visited schools in Sikar and Jaipur to check compliance of government guidelines.

-The state government has allowed schools to reopen with each room having 50 per cent seating capacity and students attending classes with the consent of their parents.
+The state government has allowed schools to reopen with 50 per cent occupancy permitted in each classroom and students attending classes with the consent of their parents.

 ''Fifty per cent strength is allowed at a time in a class and all arrangements have been made to ensure compliance of social distancing, sanitisation, etc. Students were allowed to return only after getting written consent from their parents,'' he said.